Is ‘Teen Mom’ Kailyn Lowry’s Baby Daddy Javi, Tyler, Or JC?

 “I was a new person coming in; her previous died producer had been with her for years and years,” Cueva explained.
 “I had big shoes to fill, but I think I did a good job.
 I joke around with her a lot.
 She likes me as a person, but she hates that I have to be a producer sometimes.
 We get along really great, and I think she respects me.”

-While Hill and Cueva are the likeliest suspects for Lowry’s baby daddy, Marroquin’s name has also been thrown in the mix.
-That being said, The Hollywood Gossip reports that Marroquin and Lowry’s relationship is still pretty strained, so it’s not likely that he’s the father.
+While Hill and Cueva are the likeliest suspects for Lowry’s baby daddy, Marroquin’s name has also been thrown into the mix.
+That being said, the Hollywood Gossip reports that Marroquin and Lowry’s relationship is still pretty strained, so it’s not likely that he’s the father.

 Shortly after Lowry announced the pregnancy online, Marroquin took to Twitter to throw some shade at his former wife.
 While fans barraged him with questions about the pregnancy, Marroquin refused to say anything and kept focused on his son, Lincoln.